infinum/ios-handbook/Miscellaneous/Sign in with apple.md

 ![Sign in with Apple capability][image-1]

-This capability is **available only for non-enterprise account types**, which means that in 99% of cases you can only add this capability to the production target/configuration (depending on your project setup) which is **signed using the client’s account, not Infinum D.O.O.**. `#if APPSTORE` or whatever you have configured in your project for diferentiating environments will be your friend when following the next steps.
+This capability is **available only for non-enterprise account types**, which means that in 99% of cases you can only add this capability to the production target/configuration (depending on your project setup) which is **signed using the client’s account, not Infinum D.O.O.**. `#if APPSTORE` or whatever you have configured in your project for differentiating environments will be your friend when following the next steps.

 ## 2. Add the Sign in with Apple button